 To apply the EEG function to a channel:

-Click on the add function button in the Channel Bar.
-Select EEG from the function list, opening the EEG submenu.

-Choose one of the EEG bands or a Power function.
+- Click on the add function button in the Channel Bar. - Select EEG from the function list, opening the EEG submenu. - Choose one of the EEG bands or a Power function.
 Repeat for other bands you would like displayed.
-Refer to the EEG analysis chapter for more details.